 Factory reset through system settings

 Now, let’s move to the procedure itself.
-Once you back up everything as explained above, you can move to the reset and restoration processes.
+Once you back up everything as explained above, you can move to the reset and restoration processes on your Pixel, Samsung, Motorola, or any other Android phone.
 This is an intuitive and simple process, considering how critical it is.

-Here’s how to perform a factory reset on Android 11:
+Here’s how to perform a factory reset on Android:

 - Open Settings.